palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 setting the transactions schema version going forward to that version.

 This is optional; if not configured, we will not attempt to run any transforms so the transaction schema version will remain what it is.
+If this was never configured at all, we default to using transactions1, to be consistent with previous behaviour.

 ### Live Migrations

 Transactions2 was written with some of the heaviest users of AtlasDB in mind.
 These are core Palantir services where shutdown upgrades are costly or even verboten, and we thus implemented a mechanism for performing upgrades without downtime.
-The key problem here involves reasoning about service nodes running different binary versions that are concurrently operating on an AtlasDB deployment.
+The key problem here involves reasoning about service nodes running different binary versions that may be running different AtlasDB versions, that are concurrently operating on an AtlasDB deployment.

 #### Legacy Versions